Can Dogs Eat Ice Cream? Here’s What the Experts Say

 - Cut into bite-sized pieces.

-Your doggy might dig these treats cold, but you can also thaw them out for a creamier ice cream–like texture.
+Your doggy might dig these treats cold, but you can also thaw them out for a creamier ice-cream-like texture.
 Dr. Berst says you can swap the bananas for two tablespoons of peanut butter too.
 Or sub in or add blueberries, apples (without the seeds and core), watermelon, pumpkin and just about anything nontoxic your dog goes zoomies for.
 The flavor possibilities are only limited by the foods dogs shouldn’t eat.
-If you’re curious, here is what experts suggest on whether dogs can eat scrambled eggs.

 The best doggy ice creams